Jacob Roberts (Canadian football): Professional career

+Calgary Stampeders

 Roberts went undrafted in the 2024 NFL draft.
 On August 24, 2024, he was signed to the practice roster of the Calgary Stampeders of the Canadian Football League (CFL).
 He was promoted to the active roster on September 13.
 He dressed in six games for Calgary during the 2024 season, posting four defensive tackles, and ten special teams tackles.

+Minnesota Vikings

+On January 7, 2026, Roberts signed a reserve/future contract with the Minnesota Vikings.
+On August 30, he was waived with an injury designation by the Vikings as part of final roster cuts.